Sunshine of Your Love, by Cream, is fun and fairly easy to play and to remember, making it great for begining guitar players.

-This song is a fun and fairly easy one to play, without a lot of changes to remember.
-There is a Verse and a Chorus that get altered a little, but that is pretty much all there is too it.
+Sunshine of Your Love is a fun and fairly easy one to play, without a lot of changes to remember.
+There is a Verse and a Chorus that get altered a little, but that is pretty much all there is to it.
 This is a great song for beginners.

 Key and Scale